Avoiding margin account trading violations

 What is it?
 A margin liquidation violation occurs when your margin account has been issued both a Fed and an exchange call and you sell securities instead of depositing cash to cover the calls.

-If you are a pattern day trader and you sell positions you opened during the same day, you will not incur a margin liquidation violation.
-However, if you hold the position overnight, your account could be in a Fed and exchange call.
+If you are an intraday trader and you sell positions you opened during the same day, you will not incur a margin liquidation violation.
+If you open a position that creates and exceeds your intraday or margin buying power and hold the position overnight, your account could be in a Fed and exchange call (as well as a house call).
 Selling your position the following business day would create a margin liquidation violation.

-The following example illustrates how Justin, a hypothetical pattern day trader, might incur a margin liquidation violation:
+The following example illustrates how Justin, a hypothetical intraday trader, might incur a margin liquidation violation:

 Margin liquidation example – Justin: